wheniwork/standards/README.md

 ```

 You will need to tweak the settings in `config.json` in the root directory of the project for your computer.
 You will also want to run `Create Database.sql` on your PostgreSQL instance before running the website.
+This file can be found in the Database directory.